giolazzareschi/giordano-mars-rover-nodejs/README.md

 ## About the program flow in index.js
 The struct called 'programFlow' have all the flows that the programs run along.

-The strcut are made of steps that scopes the context of a given point of the app.
+The strucut are made of steps that scopes the context of a given point of the app.
 Each step have a question and a respective answer for that question.

 The program starts with the 'plateauConfiguration', if succeeds goes to first rover